mikailcf/mikailcf.github.io/castaway.md

 The survivors' movements are defined by a random function (it was a requirement), that's why they look frenetic.

-There was no helper function for drawing text with custom fonts on the screen, so I actually have all letters and numbers in a spritesheet and I implemented a function for drawing strings from that on the screen.
+Sprite animations are managed throught the use of a spritesheet.
+Also there was no helper function for drawing text with custom fonts on the screen, so I actually have all letters and numbers in a spritesheet and I implemented a function for drawing strings from that on the screen.

 The video below is a short demo from the project (turn annotations on):